voblivion/AoE2RecordsParser/README.md

 goto-bus-stop did an awesome job on his recanalyst project.
 However his parser is written in PHP (bwerk!) and doesn't offer a clean file structure description for helping other to write it in other languages.
-Moreover it relies on the position of a lot of redundant bytes and I feel it shouldn't be this dependant of unsafe information plus it is not yet fully functionnal with newest versions of the game.
+Moreover it relies on the position of a lot of redundant bytes and I feel it shouldn't be this dependant of unsafe information plus it is not yet fully functional with newest versions of the game.
 I then decided to rewrite this parser in python (better!) providing at the same occasion a clean structure description to anyone and compatible with 5.1 (current) version of the game.